OWASP/ASVS/5.0/en/0x12-V3-Session-management.md

 Session termination should result in requiring re-authentication and be effective across the application, federated login (if present), and any relying parties.

-For stateful session mechanisms, this should just require invalidating the session at the backend.
-If self-contained tokens are being used, a way to revoke these tokens will be needed.
+For stateful session mechanisms, termination typically involves invalidating the session on the backend.
+In the case of self-contained tokens, additional measures are required to revoke or block these tokens, as they may otherwise remain valid until expiration.

-Some of the requirements in this section relate to section [7.1](https://pages.nist.gov/800-63-3/sp800-63b.html#71-session-bindings) of [NIST's Guidance](https://pages.nist.gov/800-63-3/sp800-63b.html).

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |